nsrr/wsc-documentation/pages/dataset-introduction.md

 ## Death tracking

-The WSC team tracks incident events and among enrolled subjects.
+The WSC team tracks incident events and deaths among enrolled subjects.
 Death certificate searches are completed on a regular basis.
 Cause of death comes from death certificates with an internal adjudication process to categorize cause of death into groups for research purposes.
 Click [here to browse the death adjudication variables](https://sleepdata.org/datasets/wsc/variables?folder=Clinical+Data/Incident+Outcomes).

 ## History / changelog